Finbuckle/Finbuckle.MultiTenant/docs/Options.md

  A specialized variation of this is [per-tenant authentication](Authentication).

 Per-tenant options will work with *any* options class when using `IOptions<TOptions>`, `IOptionsSnapshot<TOptions>`, or `IOptionsMonitor<TOptions>` with dependency injection or service resolution.
 This includes an app's own code *and* code internal to ASP.NET Core or other libraries that use the Options pattern.
-Use with caution: ASP.NET Core and other libraries may internally cache options or exhibit other unexpected behavior resulting in the wrong option values!
+There is one potential caveat: ASP.NET Core and other libraries may internally cache options or exhibit other unexpected behavior resulting in the wrong option values!

 Consider a typical scenario in ASP.Net Core, starting with a simple class: